trying to understand why its important to wear the veil. I came across

 posterity likewise in their own corrupt ways.
 Then God declared to Noe His

 intention to send the Deluge.
-During the building of the ark, Noe had to

 The Life of Jesus Christ